Monumenta Historica Societatis Iesu

 The Monumenta Historica Societatis Iesu (MHSI) is a collection of scholarly volumes (157 to this day) on critically edited documents on the origin and early years of the Society of Jesus, including the life and writings of St Ignatius of Loyola.
+It is one of four collections run by the Jesuit Historical Institute.

 Origin

 Prompted by General Congregation XXIV of 1892, which recommended to the Superior General that writing the Society of Jesus’ history be resumed, the newly elected Luis Martin embarked on a vast project of having first published critical editions of documents on the origins of the Society available in the archives of the Order.
 A team of experts was appointed and a first volume of the MHSI was published in Madrid in 1894.
-When the Jesuit Historical Institute was established in Rome (1930) the work was carried on from there.
+When the Jesuit Historical Institute was established in Rome in 1930, the work was carried on from there.
 It could be said that this was also stimulated by the renewal of historical research methods that characterised the end of the 19th century.